gusflus/vanilla_oneblock/README.md

 ## Notes:

 I will clean this up later so that it is easier to use.
+Currently it is a bit of a mess and you will need to edit the scripts to get them to work for you.